vr-hunter/picow_ble_usb_hid_bridge/README.md

 # Pico W / Pico 2 W - BLE to USB HID Bridge

-This software is firmware for the Raspberry Pi Pico W / Pico 2 W. It allows you to use a single BLE HID device, such as a keyboard or mouse, as a wired USB device, even on PCs without Bluetooth functionality.
+This firmware for the Raspberry Pi Pico W / Pico 2 W allows you to use a single BLE HID device, such as a keyboard or mouse, as a wired USB device, even on PCs without Bluetooth.
 It operates as a BLE Central (Host), forwarding input data from the connected BLE device to the host PC via USB, where it is recognized as a standard USB HID device.

 **Key Benefits & Use Cases**